Complete lattice: Free complete lattices

-The situation for complete lattices with complete homomorphisms obviously is more intricate.
-In fact, free complete lattices do generally not exist.
-Of course, one can formulate a word problem similar to the one for the case of lattices, but the collection of all possible words (or "terms") in this case would be a proper class, because arbitrary meets and joins comprise operations for argument-sets of every cardinality.
+The situation for complete lattices with complete homomorphisms is more intricate.
+In fact, free complete lattices generally do not exist.
+Of course, one can formulate a word problem similar to the one for the case of lattices, but the collection of all possible words (or "terms") in this case would be a proper class, because arbitrary meets and joins comprise operations for argument sets of every cardinality.

 This property in itself is not a problem: as the case of free complete semilattices above shows, it can well be that the solution of the word problem leaves only a set of equivalence classes.
-In other words, it is possible that proper classes of the class of all terms have the same meaning and are thus identified in the free construction.
-However, the equivalence classes for the word problem of complete lattices are "too small", such that the free complete lattice would still be a proper class, which is not allowed.
+In other words, it is possible that the proper classes of all terms have the same meaning and are thus identified in the free construction.
+However, the equivalence classes for the word problem of complete lattices are "too small," such that the free complete lattice would still be a proper class, which is not allowed.

-Now one might still hope that there are some useful cases where the set of generators is sufficiently small for a free complete lattice to exist.
-Unfortunately, the size limit is very low and we have the following theorem:
+Now, one might still hope that there are some useful cases where the set of generators is sufficiently small for a free, complete lattice to exist.
+Unfortunately, the size limit is very low, and we have the following theorem: